-The Pennsylvania General Assembly commences a new two-year session on January 15, 2019.
+The Pennsylvania General Assembly began a new two-year session on January 15, 2019.
 With the critical support of our members, we are fighting for an array of clean water issues:

 Keystone Tree Fund